 Twenty members from twelve different mobile/manufactured home communities met with Melba Bishop and Tim Sheahan (former President of GSMOL) to discuss strategies to combat this move.
 Among various things discussed, Tim Sheahan suggested OMHA re-activate itself, to show OMHA would fight any changes to the ordinance.

-Currently: OMHA’s Board of Directors has continued to show leadership throughout the years, allowing the Alliance to partner with mobile/manufactured home communities, and the City of Oceanside, in order to keep our Rent Control Ordinance Strong.
+OMHA’s Board of Directors has continued to show leadership throughout the years, allowing the Alliance to partner with mobile/manufactured home communities, and the City of Oceanside, in order to keep our Rent Control Ordinance strong.

-At the close of 2011, OHMA had over 500 paid membership donations.
-Through the referendum process of 2011, and to this day, these members volunteer hundreds of hours to continue the fight against vacancy de-control and any changes to our rent control ordinance, Chapter 16B.
+At the close of 2011, OHMA had over 500 paid members.
+Through the referendum process of 2011, the election of 2012 (see History of Rent Protection), and to this day, these members volunteer hundreds of hours to continue the fight to preserve Oceanside’s rent protection ordinance.